MamurSayor/MamurSayor/README.md

 ## 🌱 Learning

-- Currently learning various aspects of Networking to stay updated with the latest trends and technologies.
+- Currently learning various aspects of AI, ML, and DL to stay updated with the latest trends and technologies.

 ## 💬 Contact Me